 Anyone wondering what to see in Jervis Bay should head to Booderee National Park.
 This lush section of Jervis Bay set on a peninsula and is full of fun things to do.

-Visit the Cape St. Geoge Lighthouse, go hiking in the forest, spot some local kangaroos, or soak up the sun on one of the beautiful beaches like Iluka Beach, Caves Beach or Murray’s Beach.
+Visit the Cape St. George Lighthouse, go hiking in the forest, spot some local kangaroos, or soak up the sun on one of the beautiful beaches like Iluka Beach, Caves Beach or Murrays Beach.

 You could also check out the fascinating natural rock formations of the Scottish Rocks or the Hole In The Wall.

 The entry fee to Booderee National Park is $13 per vehicle for 48 hours.
 The money is so worth it for one of the best Jervis Bay attractions!

 11) Check out the Booderee Botanic Gardens